AWS Security & Compliance

 Data Protection

-Encryption at rest and in transit, KMS key management, Secrets Manager for credentials, and S3 bucket policies that prevent accidental exposure.
+Encryption at rest and in transit, KMS key management, Secrets Manager, S3 bucket policies that prevent accidental exposure.

 Detection & Monitoring